 So Apple has had almost three years to fix it, but still didn’t?
 Brilliant.

-To be clear, I am far from an Apple “hater”.
-Believing that technology needs to make my life easier without much configuration hassle, I owned many bits of their ecosystem at some point in my life.
+To be clear, I don’t have anything against Apple products.
+Believing that technology needs to make my life easier without much configuration hassle, I owned many bits of their ecosystem at some point in my life, and still admire the quality their products still tend to achieve.

 In 2013 or so, I considered the MacBook Pro in my household a genuine “pro” machine.
 My father still uses that Mac as a secondary machine from time to time, after I put an SSD and more RAM in it to make it jumped at least five years further in usability and spec range.